rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 	EPTPointer->Fields.Reserved2 = 0;
 ```

-and the last step.
+And the last step.

 ```
 	DbgPrint("[*] Extended Page Table Pointer allocated at %llx",EPTPointer);
 	return EPTPointer;
 ```

-All the above page tables should be aligned to 4KByte boundaries but as long as we allocate >= PAGE\_SIZE (One PFN record) so it's automatically 4kb-aligned.
+All the above page tables should be aligned to 4KByte boundaries, but as long as we allocate >= PAGE\_SIZE (One PFN record) so it's automatically 4kb-aligned.

-Our implementation consist of 4 tables, therefore, the full layout is like this:
+Our implementation consists of 4 tables; therefore, the full layout is like this:

 ![EPT Layout](../../assets/images/EPT-layout.png)